iriteshmishra/KeployDay2Assignment/Readme.md

+## About Project
+This project is a custom REST API server built with **Node.js**, **Express**, and **MongoDB** (via Mongoose).
+It allows clients to perform CRUD operations on user data, and includes a full testing suite with unit, integration, and API tests using Jest and Supertest.

 ## 🛠️ Features

 - Create, Read, Update, and Delete (CRUD) user data
 - MongoDB integration for persistent storage
 - Optional frontend integration
 - Postman collection included for easy testing
+- Full testing suite with unit, integration, and API tests.
+- Postman collection included for API testing
+- Test coverage report generated on every test run

 ---